WordPress/gutenberg/packages/components/src/card/docs/header.md

 `size` | `string` | `medium` | Determines the amount of padding within the card.
 `variant` | `string` | `default` | Determines the style of the card.a

 Note: This component is connected to [`<Card />`'s Context](../README.md#context).
-Passing props directly to this component will override the props derived from contet.
+Passing props directly to this component will override the props derived from context.